Skip to content

 What we usually find when we arrive.

-AI pilots with no owner, no data and no success criteria.
+• AI pilots with no owner, no data and no way to measure them.

 AI goes where there is repetitive text or data and a person who reviews: classifying, extracting, drafting, answering from your documentation.
 Not deciding on its own.

-Control grows with impact.
-An internal classification doesn't need the same rigour as something that touches customers.
+The controls match the process: an internal classification doesn't need the same checks as something that reaches a customer.
 No over-engineering, no fragile pieces.

 Questions SMEs ask us.